-In the decades following construction of the Cresta Project flows were diverted for hydropower and only 50 cfs flowed through this reach of the North Fork Feather.
+In the decades following construction of the Cresta Hydroelectric Project (FERC P-1962) flows were diverted for hydropower and only 50 cfs flowed through this reach of the North Fork Feather.
 Spring and winter releases were erratic and nearly impossible to catch.
 All this changed in June 2001 with the issuance of a new licnese for this project.
 The staff and volunteers of American Whitewater, Chico PaddleHeads, and Shasta Paddlers spent more than five years, thousands of dollars, and thousands of hours negotiating the new licence.
 The new license included increased base flows and recreation boating releases.
-The base flows were designed to bump up incrementyally every five years.
+The base flows were designed to bump up incrementally every five years.
 The third five year flow period began in 2015.
-The practical outcome for paddlers is that the Rock Creek reach, particularly the Tobin and Lobin sections, are now boatable every day in Wet/ Normal and Dry years.
+The practical outcome for paddlers is that the Rock Creek reach, particularly the Tobin and Lobin sections, are now boatable every day in Wet, Normal, and Dry years.
 For more inforamtion on specific flows, see the flow info tab on this page.

 Although parking is limited there are several alternative access sites as the entire run parallels Highway 70.
 You can thus start at the top and run the whole section or you can just do a couple laps on the part that best suites your skills and interest.
 The run is generally divided into 3 sections which each offer a different character.
-These include Roger's Flat, Tobin, and Lobin.
+These include Rodger's Flat, Tobin, and Lobin.

-Roger's Flat Run
+Rodger's Flat Run

 While this section can generally be characterized as a mile of great boofs, there are a couple of named rapids.
 Kevin's Gate is the rapid under the bridge that forms the entrance to the challenging drops that await below.
 No Brainer is a great auto boof that comes soon after.
 Cleaver is a fun drop that runs down the right side.
 The last drop on this section before the Rock Crest Bridge (the private one-land bridge) is Piece of Risa.
 You want to start in the main current towards the left and then move your way over to the right before you get to the big undercut boulder at the bottom.
 Just don't go right too early or you'll find yourself in the nasty bit midway down the drop on the right.